RiccardoCampanella/rc-homepage/_portfolio/uu_projects.md

 # University Projects

-Implementations will be available soon!
-You can Check the CV for more info.
+Computer Vision implementations are out!
+You can Check the CV for other projects info.